larsjuhljensen/JensenLab/_pages/resources_networks_tools.md

 sidebar:
   nav: "resources"
 ---

-[stringApp](http://apps.cytoscape.org/apps/stringapp) imports protein-protein and protein-chemical interaction data from [STRING](https://string-db.org/) and [STITCH](http://stitch.embl.de/) into [Cytoscape](http://cytoscape.org/).
+Whereas web interfaces are well suited for working with individual or small groups of proteins, more powerful tools are needed when working with large networks resulting from, for example, proteomics or other omics technologies.
+To this end, we collaborate with the [Cytoscape](http://cytoscape.org/) to develop [stringApp](http://apps.cytoscape.org/apps/stringapp), which imports protein-protein and protein-chemical interaction data from [STRING](https://string-db.org/) and [STITCH](http://stitch.embl.de/) into Cytoscape.

 Users provide a list of one or more gene, protein or compound identifiers, the species, and a confidence score and stringApp will query the database and return the matching network.
 Currently, four different queries are supported:

 * STRING: protein query -- enter a list of protein names (e.g. gene symbols or UniProt identifiers/accession numbers) to obtain a STRING network for the proteins
 * STRING: PubMed query -- enter a PubMed query and utilize text mining to get a STRING network for the top N proteins associated with the query